Rapid Action Battalion: Governmental and judicial actions

+Role in suppressing 2024 protests

+According to a fact-finding report by the U.N.
+Office of the High Commissioner for Human Rights (OHCHR), Bangladeshi security forces, including RAB, engaged in extensive and indiscriminate use of lethal force to suppress the student-led protests in July and August 2024.
+The report concluded that these actions were taken with the approval of top political leaders and resulted in the deaths of up to 1,400 people by the time the government fell on August 5.
+Amnesty International corroborated these findings, documenting the repeated use of assault rifles, tear gas in enclosed spaces, and rubber bullets against protesters.

+Calls for disbandment and reform

+For years, human rights organizations have documented RAB's pattern of abuse.
+Human Rights Watch reported that security forces were responsible for over 600 enforced disappearances between 2009 and 2023, with nearly 100 people remaining missing.
+Although U.S. sanctions in 2021 led to a temporary drop in these abuses, they reportedly resumed thereafter.

+In the wake of the 2024 uprising, the OHCHR and other international human rights groups intensified their calls for fundamental security sector reform.
+A key recommendation from the OHCHR report was the complete disbandment of the Rapid Action Battalion, arguing that the institution's consistent record of committing gross human rights violations with impunity made it beyond reform.

 U.S. sanctions

 On 10 December 2021, the U.S. Department of the Treasury added RAB to its Specially Designated Nationals (SDN) list under GLOMAG.
-Six individuals associated with RAB - including its Director General, Chowdhury Abdullah Al-Mamun, former DG Benazir Ahmed, ADG Colonel KM Azad were also sanctioned.
+Six individuals associated with RAB – including its Director General, Chowdhury Abdullah Al-Mamun, former DG Benazir Ahmed, ADG Colonel KM Azad were also sanctioned.
 Entities on the list have their assets blocked and U.S. persons are generally prohibited from dealing with them.
 Bangladesh Foreign Minister AK Abdul Momen wrote an open letter to the US Secretariat of State Antony Blinken regarding RAB to reconsider those sanctions.
-On the others hand US Congressman and Chair of the US House Foreign Affairs Committee Gregory W Meeks has strongly supported those sanctions by the US Government and said that wholesale sanctions against Bangladesh were not necessary, but targeted sanctions were most useful.
+On the other hand, US Congressman and Chair of the US House Foreign Affairs Committee Gregory W Meeks has strongly supported sanctions by the US Government and said that wholesale sanctions against Bangladesh were not necessary, but targeted sanctions were most useful.